openstack/ironic/doc/source/install/enabling-drivers.rst

         enabled_power_interfaces = ipmitool,redfish,ilo,irmc

     Using ``ipmitool`` requires :doc:`configure-ipmi`.
 See
-    `driver-specific documentation`_ for required configuration of each driver. raid
+    :doc:`/admin/drivers` for the required configuration of each driver. raid
     manages building and tearing down RAID on nodes.
 Similar to inspection, it can be implemented either out-of-band or in-band (via ``agent`` implementation).
-See `RAID documentation`_ for details.
+See :doc:`/admin/raid` for details.
+For example:

     .. code-block:: ini